2sky/Vidyano/docs/custom-templates.md

 # Custom templates

-The Vidyano Web² client allows developers to override the template for persistent objects, tabs, attributes and queries.
+The Vidyano Web² client allows developers to override the DOM template for persistent objects, tabs, attributes and queries.
 Templates are matched to the Vidyano model via configuration elements on ```vi-app```.
 To override the entire DOM template, simply add a ```<template is="dom-template">``` child element.

 ## Query templates